 Create and manage intelligent multilingual AI assistants.

-Agents allow you to create, manage, and interact with intelligent multilingual AI assistants.
-Follow the example below to create a simple agent and start speaking with it.
 Navigate the tabs to see how you can easily change from english speaking agents to any available language.

-is currently not available in Agents.
+Arabic ar is currently not available in Agents.

 When you run the example, the agent will greet you with “Hi, how can I help you today?”.